AlgoMaster Logo

 Choosing the Right Approach

-The decision tree for selecting an approach is surprisingly straightforward once you understand the trade-offs:
+The decision tree for selecting an approach is straightforward once you separate latency, directionality, and scale:

 The key questions to ask: